 PSHE including Relationships Education and Protective Behaviours

-PSED/PSHE education is embedded in our school through our Christian values of koinonia, truth, endurance and compassion.
-It is one of the essential threads that runs through our early years foundation unit and into key stage one enabling children to work closely together and build relationships with each other.
+KPSED/PSHE education is embedded in our school through our Christian values of koinonia, truth, endurance and compassion.
+It is one of the essential threads that runs through our Early Years Foundation Unit and into Key Stage one enabling children to work closely together and build relationships with each other.
 This is at the heart of their wellbeing and is a stepping stone towards collaborative and independent learning.
-The SCARF materials that we use in school, supports and contributes to the EYFS framework's Early Learning Goals, Characteristics of Effective Learning and Development Matters statements, particularly Personal Social, Emotional Development (PSED), and Communication and Language.
+The SCARF materials that we use in school, supports and contributes to the EYFS framework's Characteristics of Effective Learning statements, particularly Personal Social, Emotional Development (PSED), and Communication and Language.
 SCARF Early Years plans form part of a spiral curriculum that provides the essential building blocks needed to meet the Relationships Education and Health Education requirements.

 As children continue their journey through our school, they learn their rights and responsibilities as members of a loving and caring community both to each other and for themselves with the intention that this transforms them in to 21st century citizens who are loving, resilient and aspirational.

-To run in conjunction with these weeks, we have been involved in developing and implementing Protective Behaviour projects in years 3, 4 and 6.
+To run in conjunction with these weeks, we have been involved in developing and implementing Protective Behaviour projects in years 3 and 4.
 The purpose of these projects is to enable children to listen to their early warning signs, make risk assessments and know who their trusted adults are when they do not feel safe.
-This work has been developed in conjunction with Kingfisher team and Risk-Avert.
+This work has been developed in conjunction with the Kingfisher team.